pali-english/pali-english.github.io/README.md

 They delight thinking of good things they’ve done;
 when gone to a good place, they delight all the more.

+    Idha nandati pecca nandati, katapuñño ubhayattha nandati:
+        Idha: Here.
+        Nandati: They delight.
+        Pecca: Hereafter, after death, in the next life.
+        Nandati: They delight.
+        Katapuñño: One who has done good, a meritorious person.
+        Ubhayattha: In both places, in both situations.
+        Nandati: They delight.

+    “Puññaṁ me katan”ti nandati, bhiyyo nandati suggatiṁ gato:
+        Puññaṁ: Merit, good, wholesome.
+        Me: My.
+        Katan: Done, having done.
+        Ti: "quotes" for direct speech.
+        Nandati: They delight.
+        Bhiyyo: More, even more.
+        Nandati: They delight.
+        Suggatiṁ: Good place, state of bliss, higher realms.
+        Gato: Gone, having gone to.

 Bahumpi ce saṁhita bhāsamāno,
 Na takkaro hoti naro pamatto;
 Gopova gāvo gaṇayaṁ paresaṁ,